emmajanedrews/base-template/_posts/2018-04-19-the-truth-about-joining-keller-williams.md

 Justin may be highly skilled at what he does, but he also recognizes that there are some common fears held by real estate agents.
 Inconsistency, in particular, is something he says many agents worry about.
 On top of that, many professionals in the real estate industry have fears about lacking support.

-**But, thanks to the guidance provided by Keller Williams’ training programs, KW agents don’t have to worry about either of these fears.**
+**But thanks to the guidance provided by Keller Williams’ training programs, KW agents don’t have to worry about either of these fears.**

 Justin feels that at his brokerage, specifically, he can call the owners directly at any time.
 He knows his team’s leaders are there to help him.
 “One of the best things about KW is having people willing to help you,” said Justin